Weight-calibrated estimation for factor models of high-dimensional time series

 To evaluate the forecasting performance, we employ the expanding window approach.
 The data is divided into a training set and a test set, consisting of the first $n_1$ and the last $n_2=n-n_1$ observations, respectively.
 For a positive integer $h,$ we apply each fitting method to the training set, obtain an $h$-step-ahead forecast on the test data according to the fitted model, increase the training size by one, and repeat this procedure $n_2-h+1$ times.
-The $h$-step-ahead mean absolute forecasting error (MAFE) and mean squared forecasting error (MSFE) are given by ${\rm MAFE}(h)=\{p\times (n_2-h+1)\}^{-1}\sum_{t=n_1+h}^{n}\sum_{j=1}^{p}|\widehat{y}_{tj}-y_{tj}|$ and ${\rm MASE}(h)=\{p\times (n_2-h+1)\}^{-1}\sum_{t=n_1+h}^{n}\sum_{j=1}^{p}(\widehat{y}_{tj}-y_{tj})^2$, respectively.
+The $h$-step-ahead mean absolute forecasting error (MAFE) and mean squared forecasting error (MSFE) are given by ${\rm MAFE}(h)=\{p\times (n_2-h+1)\}^{-1}\sum_{t=n_1+h}^{n}\sum_{j=1}^{p}|\widehat{y}_{tj}-y_{tj}|$ and ${\rm MASE}(h)=\{p\times (n_2-h+1)\}^{-1}\sum_{t=n_1+h}^{n}\sum_{j=1}^{p}(\widehat{y}_{tj}-y_{tj})^2$.
 For comparison, we consider $n_1=727,n_2=50,h=1,2,3,$ and $\hat{r}_0=1,3,5$.
-Auto and WAuto are implemented by using $m=3$.
+Auto and WAuto are implemented by using $m=3$, as the corresponding autocorrelations of the cross-sectionally aggregated series are statistically significant.
 For WAuto, we select the optimal $q$ according to the generalized BIC \eqref{eq.deter_q}.
 The resulting MAFE and MSFE values are summarized in Table~\ref{tab.forecast}.
-It is obvious that WAuto consistently provides the highest predictive accuracies among the three competitors across all settings.
+It is obvious that WAuto consistently provides the highest forecasting accuracies among the three competitors across all settings.
+We perform the corresponding two-sample t-tests and find that, at the $0.05$ significance level, WAuto produces statistically significantly lower forecasting errors than both Cov and Auto.
 Moreover, Auto outperforms Cov in many cases, particularly when a relatively small $\hat r_0$ or large $h$ is considered.
 Overall, our proposed WAuto effectively captures the dynamical information, thereby achieving the best forecasting performance.